Written by JoAnn Fowler, Founder

 - Test each product for both formula and primary packaging if any organic fluorine is discovered.

-- Publish results on the individual product ingredient tabs.
+- Publish ongoing results on the individual product pages and ingredient tabs.

 - Proactively, we have asked our manufacturers to write their raw material suppliers for information on what and how they test their ingredients.

 - We have asked our manufacturer to do an assessment of their equipment and use of cleaning products etc. for potential contamination sources.